 You will want to contact an attorney, immediately.
 The earlier you contact an attorney, the sooner they can start an investigation and start gathering evidence.
 You don’t want to wait because, over time, details may be forgotten or witnesses may move.
 If you start the process right away, it is more likely that you will have access to all of the information necessary to pursue your case aggressively.

 You should contact an attorney as soon as you can if you think you want to pursue a claim.
 Considering the negative stereotypes that motorcyclists must already contend with, it is important to allow an attorney to gather evidence as soon as it is available.
 You need an experienced attorney who knows what to look for and how to educate a jury.
-The Law Office of Joseph Onwuteaka, P.C., has been zealously fighting bias and winning motorcycle accident claims for more than three decades.
+I have been zealously fighting bias and winning motorcycle accident claims for more than three decades.

 The answer to this question is going to range based on property damage, insurance coverage, negligence, and proof of liability.
 There are two general categories of damages.
 The first is called special damages and they can be easily calculated to the dollar.
 Special damages include things like medical bills, lost wages, and employment benefits.
 The other category includes things like pain and suffering, which must be financially compensated, but do not have predetermined amounts.